Limiting Hamilton-Jacobi Equation for the Large Scale Asymptotics of a Subdiffusion Jump-Renewal Equation: Abstract

 \section{Abstract}

-Subdiffusive motion takes place at a much slower timescale than that of diffusion.
-As a preliminary step to studying reaction-subdiffusion pulled fronts, we consider here the hyperbolic limit $(t,x) \to (t/\e, x/\e)$ of an age-structured equation describing the subdiffusive motion of, e.g., some protein inside a biological cell.
+Subdiffusive motion takes place at a much slower timescale than diffusive motion.
+As a preliminary step to studying reaction-subdiffusion pulled fronts, we consider here the hyperbolic limit $(t,x) \to (t/\e, x/\e)$ of an age-structured equation describing the subdiffusive motion of, \emph{e.g.}, some protein inside a biological cell.
 Solutions of the rescaled equations are known to satisfy a Hamilton-Jacobi equation in the formal limit $\e \to 0$.
 In this work we derive uniform Lipschitz estimates, and establish the convergence towards the viscosity solution of the limiting Hamilton-Jacobi equation.
-Respectively, the two main obstacles overcome in the process are the non-existence of an integrable stationary measure, and the importance of memory terms in subdiffusion.
+The two main obstacles overcome in this work are the non-existence of an integrable stationary measure, and the importance of memory terms in subdiffusion.